 Golf stretches to improve shoulder turn

-What we call ‘shoulder turn’ is made up of thoracic rotation and internal / external hip rotation.
+What we call ‘shoulder turn’ is made up of thoracic rotation and internal/external hip rotation.
 The thoracic rotation stretches (World’s greatest) and hip rotation stretches (90-90 stretches) will be ideal if you want to create a larger shoulder turn, but don’t neglect those hamstring or adductor stretches – these are two secondary areas that affect your ability to rotate.

 Golf stretching summary

+For more on golf fitness, and golf-specific exercises check out these articles and click here for more information and creating an annual golf training plan.
 I would just like to say a huge thanks to Jeremy for helping me put this together.
 You can go find him on Twitter and thank him in person.

 Happy golfing – Will & Jeremy